bgoonz/gists-revamp/by-extension/markdown/Understanding-Git-For.md

 ### Time travel

-`git diff` gives us the opportunity to explore our code’s current state, but what if we wanted to see its state at a different point in time?
+`git diff` gives us the opportunity to explore our code's current state, but what if we wanted to see its state at a different point in time?
 We can use _checkout_! `git checkout` lets us take control of our `HEAD` to bounce around our timeline as we please.

 Remember that `HEAD` is a special Git reference that usually follows the latest commit on our current branch.
-We can use `git checkout` to point our `HEAD` reference at a different commit, letting us travel to any commit in our repository’s history.
+We can use `git checkout` to point our `HEAD` reference at a different commit, letting us travel to any commit in our repository's history.
 By reading the commit message and exploring the code at the time of the commit, we can see not only what changed but also why it changed!
 This can be great for debugging a problem or understanding how an app evolved.

 Let’s look at a diagram to understand what `checkout` does a little better: